Recognized as one of Canada's Top 100 Employers (2017)

 - Each May, Raymond James' employees reach out to the community and volunteer with local causes as part of the annual "Raymond James Cares Month" program -- over 60 organizations were supported last year with employees receiving paid time off to volunteer and matching financial donations to their chosen charitable initiatives

-- Raymond James Ltd. supports employees who are new parents, providing mothers with maternity leave top-up payments for a full year as well as parental leave top-up payments for fathers and adoptive parents -- also offers an option to extend their parental leave into an unpaid leave of absence
+- Raymond James supports employees who are new parents, providing mothers with maternity leave top-up payments as well as parental leave top-up payments for fathers and adoptive parents (to 70% of salary for 17 weeks) -- and also offers the option to extend parental leave into an unpaid leave of absence

-- Raymond James Ltd. maintains support for training and development through tuition subsidies for job-related courses and manages a dedicated network for female advisors to help them expand their knowledge, expertise and business in a supportive, collaborative environment
+- Raymond James maintains support for training and development through tuition subsidies for courses taken at outside institutions and manages a dedicated network for female employees (called the "Network for Women Advisors") to help them expand their knowledge, expertise and business in a supportive, collaborative environment

 For Deborah Best, it would have been a deal breaker.
 The financial services industry veteran wanted to know how committed Raymond James Ltd. was to giving back to the community.
 "If the company was focused only on profits, I would not be here," says Best, its Vice President, Human Resources.

 Best joined Raymond James, one of North America's leading independent full-service investment dealers, in 2012, just months after the Canadian operation established a foundation to handle burgeoning employee charitable donations.
 This year, staff donated some $434,000 to the Raymond James Canada Foundation.